BSc, MSc, PhD

 After training and working as an academic researcher, I moved into the field of clinical trials to gain a better understanding on how research impacts people in real life.
 My experience includes working within the healthcare sector (NHS) across various regions in England.

-I currently play a leading role in the planning, co-ordination and management of Health professional Administered Brief Insomnia Therapy (HABIT) trial.
+-> Health professional Administered Brief Insomnia Therapy (HABIT) trial.
 It is a pragmatic, multicentre, randomised controlled trial comparing nurse-delivered sleep restriction therapy (SRT) for insomnia disorder to sleep hygiene (SH) in primary care.

 HIRA orchestrates a dynamic chromatin landscape in senescence and is required for suppression of Neoplasia